Yippieh, your starter package from orderbird has just arrived? Awesome, let's get you all set up!

 Each wireless repeater can be connected to only one cable repeater or a base router and vice versa.
 In other words, the wireless repeater is always the last link in a chain.
 You can recognize the wireless repeater by the number "3" printed on the top.

-Let’s get to it: Setting up your router (and repeaters)
+Let’s go!
+Setting up your router (and repeaters)

 Here you can find an example of a common network: